DDuunk/scale-simulator/README.md

 To upload your sketch click the upload button in the Arduino IDE.

-When the sketch is uploaded, open the serial monitor.
+When the sketch is uploaded, open the serial monitor to open the application.

+# Application usage

+To use the application simply type `S` into the serial monitor to receive a random weight value.